2600hz/kazoo/doc/reference/routing.md

 * Inbound
   * Limit the number of simultaneous inbound calls that can be received
+  * Limit the number of simultaneous inbound calls that can be received per DID number (regex based)
 * Outbound
   * Limit the number of simultaneous outbound calls that can be made
 * Two-way